LOOKAIWEN/code-/README.md

 print()

 if tech_final > outdoor_final and tech_final > music_final:
-  print("You might be suitable for Infocomm club!") elif outdoor_final > music_final:
-  print("You might be stuiable for ODAC!")
+  print("You might be suitable for Infocomm club!
+What do you think?") elif outdoor_final > music_final: print("You might be suitable for ODAC!
+What do you think?")
 else:
-  print("You might be suitable for Band!")
+  print("You might be suitable for Band!
+What do you think? ")

 print()
 print("Hope this mini test has been useful to you!")